Are your chickens happy in their wooden coop?

-A = It’s an all day task which I dread doing so it doesn’t get cleaned regularly in winter.
+A = It’s an all-day task that I dread, so it doesn’t get cleaned regularly in winter.

-B = It does take quite a long time, so it’s not fun in winter but I know my chickens appreciate it.
+B = It takes a while, especially in the winter, but I know my hens appreciate it.

-C = It takes a few hours to do but the whole family helps.
+C = It takes a few hours, but the whole family helps.

-D = It doesn’t take me long at all and I have a good system in place.
+D = It doesn’t take me long at all – I have a good system in place.